SBobbe/blog-posts/create_readme_instructions.md

 ## Step-by-step instructions

-1. First, we'll need to create the infrastructure that will move your projects from your local repository to the Github website.
+1. **Create a new repository**: First, we'll need to create the infrastructure that will move your projects from your local repository to the Github website.
 Log in to the Github website.
 On the homepage, click **Create New Repository**.
 Let's name our new repository "Notes" and keep it private for now.

-2. Open Github Desktop and find your "Notes" repository.
+2. **Clone your repository**: Open Github Desktop and find your "Notes" repository.
 Select this repository and **clone** it to your Repositories folder that you created in your User folder.
 By cloning it, you have just created a local copy of your repository for you to work on on your desktop.
 When you're finished, you'll be able to push your changes back to the remote repository (Github).
 You're ready to create your first file!

-3. Open VSCode and find your "Notes" repository.
+3. **Create your README.md file**: Open VSCode and find your "Notes" repository.
 Click on the "New File" icon and name your new file "README.md" Congratulations, you're ready to write!
 Let's write a README file that will give you instructions in your own words to replicate what you've just done for your next project.

 >## Tips for writing in Markdown
 >Writing simply-formatted text is easy in Markdown, and you'll get the hang of it quickly.
 Check out this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) to learn basic formatting skills, such as creating headers and lists.
 If you'd like to create a table, use this [Markdown table generator](https://www.tablesgenerator.com/markdown_tables#).
 But don't take my word for it--there are plenty of resources online with very specific answers to very specific questions.
 There are also plugins (sometimes called "linters") that will review your Markdown for errors and help you fix them.